suyashghgit/zendesk-cx-bot/LOCAL_DEVELOPMENT_SETUP.md

    - Verify ngrok is forwarding to the correct port
    - Check ngrok web interface for errors

-3. **HTTPS certificate issues**
-   - ngrok provides HTTPS automatically
-   - Make sure you're using the HTTPS URL from ngrok

-4. **Twilio webhook validation fails**
-   - This is expected in development
-   - Check logs for "Skipping webhook signature validation" messages

 ## Production Deployment

 When you're ready for production: